Located in Gibson Center for the Arts, Kohl Gallery is Washington College's flagship venue for visual arts programming

 Community Conversation Series

 The first of this series titled, Legacies of Education and the Black Experience at Washington College and in Chestertown, took place on August 15th as part of Chestertown's annual Legacy Day event.
 You can watch the conversation here.
-We will announce further community conversations soon.

 Patterson’s talk was supported by a Phi Beta Kappa Visiting Speaker grant.
 This talk, the exhibit, all associated events and programs are supported by a Chesapeake Heartland Fellowship and organized by Kohl Gallery.
 Watch a recording of the talk and Q&A here.